vmpyre/solana-handbook/docs/handbook/chapter3/runtime-policy.md

 ## Runtime Policy

-Runtime policy is a set of rules enforced by the Sealevel runtime to ensure security of the system:
+Runtime policy is a set of rules enforced by the runtime to ensure security of the system:

-1. Account ownership can only be changed by the account owner:
-    - The account must be **writable**.
-    - The account must **not be executable**.
-    - The data must be **zero-initialized or empty**.
-2. An account not owned by the program cannot have its balance reduced.
-3. The balance of read-only and executable accounts may not change.
-4. Only the owner can modify account size and data:
-    - The account must be **writable**.
-    - The account must **not be executable**.
+1. **Account Modification**

-5. Making an account executable is an irreversible operation that can only be done by the account owner.
+       The contents of an account can only be modified by the program that owns the account.
+When an account is assigned to a program, its data is initialized to zero.

-6. No one can modify the **rent_epoch** associated with this account.
+2. **Conservation of Balances**

+       The sum of balances across all accounts must not change before and after transaction execution.

+3. **Read-Only Account Balances**

+       The balances of all read-only accounts cannot be changed by any program during transaction execution.

+4. **Atomic Transaction Execution**

+       All instructions are executed atomically.
+If any instruction fails, the entire transaction fails.

 ## Compute Budget